Array§

 appendElement<I extends any[]>(data: I, value: ElementType<I>): I

-Appends the element to the end of the data
+Appends the element to the end of the data array and returns a copy.

 For strings, or to append an array to another array, use append.